getBoolean/flutter_boolean_template/packages/layers/data/repository/README.md

-# Data
+# Repository

-This package should contain all Entities (DTOs), Repositories, and Data Sources (e.g., API access) for the application.
+This package is part of the data layer, which contains Entities (DTOs), Repositories, and Data Sources (e.g., API access) for the application.

-## Entities

-- These models should only be created by the data layer.
-Any models created by user interaction should be created in the [domain](/packages/layers/domain/) package.

 ## Resources